oVirt/ovirt-site/source/feature/heapplianceflow.html.md

 On each run hosted-engine-setup will generate its corresponded answerfile; please not that it will not include the latest three lines of this example (so you need to add them if you want a fully automated setup) and it will include all the storage related UUID which could be randomly generated on a fresh setup.

+#### Additional Notes

+If you are going to test is using a virtual machine for the host creating a nested virtual machine for the engine VM, please:

+*   Enable nested virtualization on the external hypervisor
+*   Disable no-mac-spoof filter on the external hypervisor; if you are using oVirt as your external hypervisor, you can proceed following this instructions: <https://github.com/oVirt/vdsm/tree/master/vdsm_hooks/macspoof>

 ### Contingency Plan

 None